Jammy2211/PyAutoLens/docs/overview/simulate.rst

         add_noise=True,
     )

-Once we have a simulator, we can use it to create an imaging dataset (an image, noise map, PSF) by pasing it a tracer and grid:
+Once we have a simulator, we can use it to create an imaging dataset (an image, noise-map, PSF) by pasing it a tracer and grid:

 .. code-block:: bash